Atlantis-Software/offshore-docs/testing/testing.md

 **Integration tests** are about testing chunks of code that work together as a whole, and try to simulate how the system will behave on wild, production environments.
 Integration tests can also be used for end-to-end testing of the application itself such as testing the request and response behaviour on a RESTful API server.

-The most practical of the two for Waterline are integration tests.
+The most practical of the two for Offshore are integration tests.
 Models are particularly difficult to model correctly using unit tests (you spend so much effort trying to mock the behaviour of the surrounding system that you might as well just use the real system).

 ## The testing framework